 The best waterfalls in Iceland are the stuff of myths, legends, history, and folklore.
 The island nation is well known for its dramatic landscapes.
-It is known as the land of fire & ice so naturally, there are a plethora of waterfalls.
+It is known as the land of fire & ice, so naturally, there are a plethora of waterfalls.
 There are so many waterfalls in Iceland it’s nearly impossible to count them all.

-The Best Waterfalls in Iceland
+Our Favorite Waterfalls in Iceland

 Kirkjufellsfoss Waterfall